-Look for people in your circles who have learned how to recover from hardship quickly so you can learn from them.
+Look for people in your circles who know how to recover from hardship quickly so you can learn from them.

-Research by psychologist Albert Bandura indicates that imitating the behavior of those whom we admire provides us with resilient role models.
+Research by psychologist Albert Bandura indicates that when we imitate the behavior of those whom we admire, it provides us with resilient role models.
 The “fake it until you make it” proverb will work but with a couple of important caveats:

 1) First, you cannot look to others to make you competent, knowledgable, and confident—you must own those qualities.
 There is a big difference between imitating someone and trying to be an imposter.

-2) Second, the individual whom you are imitating must possess the resilience qualities you admire and they must allow you to walk alongside so you can imbibe those qualities.
+2) Second, the individual whom you imitate must possess the resilience qualities you admire and they must allow you to walk alongside so you can imbibe those qualities.

-All new FBI agents are assigned a training agent, and this individual is often the one whom the new agent will imitate as they learn their job.
-I found informal mentors were also a great way to learn how to do something by simply watching and understanding how they developed their resilient qualities.
+The FBI assigns a training agent to all new agents.
+This individual is often the one whom the new agent will imitate as they learn their job.
+I found that informal mentors were also a great way to learn how to do something.
+I would watch and understand how they developed their resilient qualities.